Part 15 of Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 This is one of the main issues to consider when you’re planning on starting your own business.
 Then, after you acquire your customer base, you have to keep thinking of ways to keep them happy.

 The more customers you have, the more chances you have to succeed, the more chances you have to optimize your business, and the more stability you have.
 Imagine having one customer: you have one chance to make a sale.
-On the other hand, if you have thousands of customers, you can test and try out different offers and products and get a lot of feedback.
-You obviously have a better chance to perfect your marketing with more customers.
+On the other hand, if you have thousands of them, you can test and try out different offers and products and get a lot of feedback.
+You obviously have a better chance with more customers.

-To be able to attract customers, first, you have to know who your customers are and what they’re like.
-If you don’t know anything about your customers, you won’t be able to attract them.
+To be able to attract customers, first, you have to know who they are and what they are like.
+If you don’t know anything about them, you won’t be able to effectively market your products and services to them.

-To help you find your customers, ask the right questions.
-While you’re looking for the answers, you’ll end up learning about your customers.
-Here are some sample questions to ask yourself to help define your customers.
+To find your target market, ask the right questions.
+While you’re looking for the answers, you’ll end up learning about who your target market is.

 - How old are your customers?